hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </TabItem>
 </Tabs>

-Comma-seperated list of [plugin](../../concepts/plugins.md) names to load.
+Comma-separated list of [plugin](../../concepts/plugins.md) names to load.
 Each plugin must reside in the `plugins` directory.
 If you omit this option, Besu automatically loads all plugins found in that directory.

 The plugin name is case-sensitive, and is the name of the class that implements